 - 55.3.1 Survey Map.
-Six (6) copies of a Class A-2 survey map of the lot covered by the application, prepared by a land surveyor licensed to practice in the State of Connecticut, showing the boundaries of the lot, existing contours at an interval of not exceeding two feet (2') based on Mean Sea Level (National Geodetic Vertical Datum of 1929), the boundary of any tidal wetlands and inland wetlands and any watercourses. - 55.3.2 Site Plan.
-Six (6) copies of a site plan. - 55.3.3 Architectural Plans.
-Six (6) copies of architectural plans and narrative describing and illustrating the architectural elements, character and design standards applicable to the dwellings for buildings, including single family dwellings, landscaping plans and site improvement plans.
+Class A-2 survey map of the lot covered by the application, prepared by a land surveyor licensed to practice in the State of Connecticut, showing the boundaries of the lot, existing contours at an interval of not exceeding two feet (2') (National American Vertical Datum of 1988), the boundary of any tidal wetlands and inland wetlands and any watercourses. - 55.3.2 Site Plan.
+The applicant will submit one (1) original application and sufficient copies of the application materials for review by other agencies or officials as requested by the Commission or the Enforcement Officer. - 55.3.3 Architectural Plans.
+Architectural plans and narrative describing and illustrating the architectural elements, character and design standards applicable to the dwellings for buildings, including single family dwellings, landscaping plans and site improvement plans.
 All of the preceding plans, narrative and other documentation will, as a minimum, will be in accordance with the Special Exception use provisions of these regulations. - 55.3.4 Soil Erosion & Sediment Control Plan.
-Six (6) copies of a Soil Erosion & Sediment Control Plan. - 55.3.5 Water and Sewage Disposal Plans.
+Soil Erosion & Sediment Control Plan. - 55.3.5 Water and Sewage Disposal Plans.
 A water & sewage disposal plan, prepared and sealed by a professional engineer licensed in the State of Connecticut, describing the proposed water supply and method of sewage disposal for the PRD.
-The engineer shall certify that the proposed water supply and method of sewage disposal complies with all applicable sanitary codes, rules and regulations.
+The engineer will certify that the proposed water supply and method of sewage disposal complies with all applicable sanitary codes, rules and regulations.

-Where connection to an on-site or off-site central sanitary sewer system is proposed, the system and the connection will meet all the technical and administrative requirements of the Water Pollution Control Authority (WPCA), the Connecticut River Area Health District, and the State of Connecticut.
+Where connection to an on-site or off-site central sanitary sewer system is proposed, the system and the connection will meet all the technical and administrative requirements of the Water Pollution Control Authority (WPCA), the Connecticut River Area Health District (CRAHD), and the State of Connecticut.
 In addition, the applicant will provide evidence from the Water Pollution Control Authority (WPCA) that it is capable of providing sanitary sewer service to the subject site.

-When the applicant proposes to utilize a community sewerage system, as defined in C.G.S. \$7-245, a report from the Water Pollution Control Authority (WPCA) indicating that all requirements of C.G.S. \$7-246f have been satisfied will be provided.
+When the applicant proposes to utilize a community sewerage system, as defined in C.G.S. §7-245, a report from the Water Pollution Control Authority (WPCA) indicating that all requirements of C.G.S. §7-246f have been satisfied will be provided.
 In the event any portion of the community sewer system, or its facilities, are located off-site of the proposed PRD lot, the off-site area will be in the same zoning district as the PRD, and the use of the system or any of its facilities will be limited to the land, lots and buildings as will be specifically approved by the Commission.
-When individual sewage disposal systems are proposed, written evidence will be submitted that the subsurface sewage disposal system proposal is approved by the Connecticut River Area Health District.
+When individual sewage disposal systems are proposed, written evidence will be submitted that the subsurface sewage disposal system proposal is approved by the Connecticut River Area Health District (CRAHD).

 The applicant will submit a written report, prepared and sealed by a professional engineer licensed in the State of Connecticut, describing the proposed water supply system for the PRD.
 The engineer will certify that the proposed water supply complies with all applicable sanitary codes, rules and regulations.
 If a public water supply is to be used for the PRD, the applicant will submit written evidence of agreement by the Water Company to provide a safe and adequate public water supply.
-Such water supply system and connection will meet all the technical and administrative requirements of the Connecticut River Area Health District and the State of Connecticut.
+Such water supply system and connection will meet all the technical and administrative requirements of the Connecticut River Area Health District (CRAHD) and the State of Connecticut.